33 things we love about New York City

 3. And the ways NYC tells you where not to park.

-4. Watching the neighborhoods change as we walk all the way down 5th Ave from Harlem to Washington Square.
+4. Watching the neighborhoods change as we walk Broadway all the way from the Financial District to Harlem.

 5. Laying in the sun chairs on the rails of Highline Park – New York’s most exciting urban renewal project.